The formation, evolution and disruption of star clusters with improved gravitational dynamics in simulated dwarf galaxies: Simulations

 \subsection{Identification of star clusters}

-In the hydrodynamical dwarf galaxy simulations, we identify bound star clusters using \textsc{friend-of-friends} and \textsc{subfind} \citep{2001MNRAS.328..726S, 2009MNRAS.399..497D}, which are structure finding algorithms included in \gadget.
+In the hydrodynamical dwarf galaxy simulations, we identify bound star clusters using \textsc{friends-of-friends} and \textsc{subfind} \citep{2001MNRAS.328..726S, 2009MNRAS.399..497D}, which are structure finding algorithms included in \gadget.
 In order to follow the long-term evolution of clusters especially in the \ketju-runs, we use a linking length of 1 pc to recover the extended distribution of stars.
 The \textsc{subfind}-algorithm has been modified to account for the non-softened gravitational potential within the \ketju{}-regions in the runs where \ketju{} is enabled.
 We require at least 50 bound stars to be counted as a cluster, and exclude clusters with a mean stellar age younger than 1 Myr when making direct comparisons to observations where deeply embedded, extremely young clusters are often excluded.
+The cluster finding is performed for each snapshot over a timespan of 500 Myr in 1 Myr intervals.